endeavouros-team/EndeavourOS-Development/README.md

 We use our Welcome app to start the graphical installer, [Calamares](https://calamares.io/), where you can read the latest release information and learn more about EndeavourOS.

 You can start the KDE Partition Manager (KPMcore) and a selection of rescue tools.
 You can choose between offline install, which installs the same KDE Desktop as the live session, or a netinstall, where you can select the desktop environment you want.
-The netinstall option will perform an installation by downloading everything fresh from the internet. <!-- Reword -->
+The netinstall option will perform an installation by downloading everything fresh from the internet.
 ![calamares installer kde galileo](https://raw.githubusercontent.com/endeavouros-team/EndeavourOS-Development/main/images/livesession-kde-galileo.png)

 **Everything needed to build the ISO is available here:**